 The Pioneer DDJ 1000SRT isn’t a small controller.
 And considering the target market, it shouldn’t be.
 With full-size jogwheels and 4 channels, it was always going to be larger than other controllers.
 Despite its size, it isn’t overly heavy.

-The Pioneer DDJ 1000SRT has a large footprint but still light enough to transport.
+The Pioneer DDJ 1000SRT has a large footprint but is still light enough to transport.

 Pioneer has delivered a robust and solid controller.
 The full-size jogwheels are durable and well constructed.
 The grippy top plate of the jogwheels is a fingerprint magnet but that’s expected of a glossy finish.
 This glossy finish carries over to the central mixer section so it is also prone to fingerprints.